These are the best places to hunt elk in North America.

 8. Central Pennsylvania

 You may have noticed a lack of eastern states on this list.
 It's no coincidence.
 The elk herds simply aren't as strong in this part of the country as they are in the west.
 Pennsylvania is probably the closest option to home if you live in the eastern part of the country.
+Or if you simply want to hunt at lower elevations without gasping for air every few steps while glassing.

 There are only a couple seasons and they're each around five days each.
 For non-residents, you're looking at a $10 application fee.
 But if you're lucky enough to get drawn, it's only $250 for a tag making it one of the most affordable elk hunts on this list.
+The downside is that there is more private land than public in the Keystone State.

 Unfortunately, odds are against you in the draw, but if you are successful, Zone 3 probably provides the best option.
 The zone is over 25,000 acres, but 95% of that is public land, giving you lots of hunting options.